Everybody has a mystical experience

 Mystical Experience is Big

-Now we can accept mystical experience as such, but even if we do I’d be careful about reading too much meaning into Mr. Cassidy’s account, or anybody else’s account for that matter, not because there is nothing there but because, and speaking as a mystic myself, what is there is a lot bigger than most people wrap their heads around and/express in a simple paragraph or two.
-One the one hand mystical experience is big because the reality that mystical experience points to is big--a lot bigger than you might at first think.
+We can accept mystical experience as such, but even if we do I’d be careful about reading too much meaning into Mr. Cassidy’s account, or anybody else’s account for that matter, not because there is nothing there but because, and speaking as a mystic myself, what is there is a lot bigger than most people can wrap their heads around and express in a simple paragraph or two.
+Why is mystical experience so big?
+As a mystic I would have to say that, one hand, mystical experience is big because the reality that mystical experience points to is big--a lot bigger than you might at first think.
 Although I firmly believe that it is possible to capture “what is there” if you spend enough time, energy, and thought on it, you can’t capture the essence of the experience, or the essence of the reality it points to, in a few words on a page.
 In an account like David’s you are not even seeing the tip of the proverbial iceberg, you’re just seeing a small cube of ice floating on the surface of a vast ocean of Consciousness (Sharp, 2006).
 If you draw simple conclusions from one or two mystical accounts, you are not getting the full story by a long shot.

 Mystical experience is a lot bigger in another way as well.
 Mystical experience is also huge in a hermeneutic sense.
 Even if you fully apprehend the “object” behind mystical experience, sorting out what those mystical experiences mean for the individual (and for the rest of us), and wrapping our collective head around the deeper realities that these mystical experiences point to, is not an easy task (Sharp, 2014).
 There are different levels of mystical experience, for example.
 You can have little mystical experiences like David Cassidy did, or you can have full blown mystical revelations where the meaning of life, the universe, and everything is revealed in a powerfully synoptic blast of revelatory power.
 Mystical experiences can also be positive and healing experiences (so called Peak Experience), or they can be super negative and frightening (what I call Nadir Experiences).
 My own account of my own initial “opening” experience is not a tale of fairies and gnomes, it is a tale of demons and dragons (Sharp, 2014).
 And of course, it is more complicated than even levels and types would indicate.
-Beyond the difference levels of experience we may have, we all filter our experiences depending on our personal biography, culture, and even language (Katz, 1978; Proudfoot, 1985).
+Beyond the difference levels of experience we may have, we also have different conceptual frameworks, not all of them very useful, for understanding that which we experience.
+We all filter our experiences depending on our personal biography, culture, language (Katz, 1978; Proudfoot, 1985), and past religious/spiritual training.
 If you have a mystical experience you can understand it and talk about it from a Christian perspective, a Jewish perspective, a Buddhist perspective, a secular-humanist perspective, or even a neuro-theological perspective.
 Put another way, liberal humanist atheists have liberal humanist atheist experiences and Christian fundamentalist have Christian fundamental experiences.
 Given the levels and complexity of mystical/religious experience, you would be very wise to avoid coming to major conclusions from a simple account or two.

 Having said all this the question now becomes, what’s really going on.
 With so many variations in experience, and so many different ways to look at it, how do you sort it all out?
-Perhaps the best question is, how do you get to the authentic core?
+The question is, how do you get to the authentic core?

 The Authentic Core